Impulse Control Disorder Articles

 ODD can vary in symptoms from a mild case to a severe one.
 If left untreated, it can develop into aggressive behavior as an adult.
 People with ODD may have legal issues later in life.

 Pyromania is an extremely rare impulse control disorder characterized by intentionally setting fires.
 The person who engages in the behavior feels uncomfortable until they set something ablaze.
 Pyromaniacs are strangely fascinated by fire.
 They may collect things that are related to fire-setting such as matches, custom lighter or cans of gasoline.
 People with pyromania cannot control their actions.
-They cannot stop themselves from repeatedly setting fires since it brings them a sense of calm and peace.
+They cannot stop themselves from repeatedly setting fires because it brings them a sense of calm and peace.
 It might seem strange objectively, but it makes them feel better.
 Pyromaniacs tend to be young males, but the disorder doesn’t discriminate based on age, gender, race, religion or sexual orientation.
-Anyone can be a pyromania; however, it can be a dangerous disorder, and it’s imperative for the person to get help for their illness.
+It can be a dangerous disorder, and it’s imperative for the person to get help for their illness.
 Pyromania can hurt the person with the condition or physically harm people who are damaged by the fires.

 Counseling Can Help